Korean Folklore, Death Days, and the Haunted Queens Apartment

 In the Korean-American communities of New York, the culture is even more steeped in tradition than what you’d find in modern-day Korea.
 Sarah tells us how Korean-Americans hold on to and celebrate their cultural heritage, specifically around death and spirits.
 Expect some classic bathroom ghosts, virgin ghosts, polytheism, animism, Buddhism, Confuscianism, shamanism, superstitions, ancestors, and more.
 Then, she tells us her own creepy story of what happened in her 1930’s apartment.

-Episode Promos
+Episode Promo

-About Sarah Jinee Park
+About the guest: Sarah Jinee Park

 Sarah is the executive editor of MochiMag.com, a writer for Peach Velvet Mag.
 She uses her journalism powers to advocate for and amplify the narratives of Asian-American women and other minorities.
 You can also find her on Instagram @fragile__things.
 Also, keep up with her writing via her website: sarahjineepark.com.

-What is a bu-dung?
+Korean death ritual: What is a bu-dung?

-A shaman that mediates the “passing-on ritual,” essential for successful reincarnation.
+A bu-dung is a shaman that mediates the “passing-on ritual,” essential for successful reincarnation.
 They will also mediate communication and rituals between the spirits and the living.
 There are lots of these in Korea that you can call to cleanse a haunted space.
 Unfortunately for Sarah, she doesn’t know of any in New York.

 Famous Korean folklore figures